maroc81/kitfx/README.md

 So you may ask why even use KitFX if you only eliminate () and apply?
 For builders, the point of KitFX is to provide simple functions to give you a consistent clean syntax but without lots of backing complexity.
 And if/when you need to get rid of this library, it's a simple search and replace.

 ### TornadoFX
-For reference, the TornadoFX code would look like this:
+For reference, the TornadoFX code looks like this:
 ```kotlin
 var btnToSave: Button
 val root = borderpane {